aleboz/aleboz.github.io/_pages/about.md

 # Employment

-I joined the Faculty of Industrial Design and Engineering as Professor of Human-Centered Artificial Intelligence in _July 2019_.
-I joined Delft University of Technology in _February 2013_ as Assistant Professor in the Faculty of Electrical Engineering, Mathematics, and Computer Science, where I obtained my tenure in _2017_, and where I have been promoted Associate Professor in _2018_.
+I joined the Faculty of Industrial Design and Engineering as Professor of Human-Centered Artificial Intelligence in _2019_.
+I joined Delft University of Technology in _2013_ as Assistant Professor in the Faculty of Electrical Engineering, Mathematics, and Computer Science, where I obtained my tenure in _2017_, and where I have been promoted Associate Professor in _2018_.

 Since _2020_ I serve as Head of the [Department of Sustainable Design Engineering](https://www.tudelft.nl/en/ide/about-ide/departments/design-engineering/), also serving as member of the Management Team of the faculty of Industrial Design Engineering.

-I was awarded my PhD by [Politecnico di Milano](http://www.polimi.it) in _April 2009_, with a thesis focused on model driven approaches for the design, development and automatic code generation of Search Based Applications.
+I was awarded my PhD by [Politecnico di Milano](http://www.polimi.it) in _2009_, with a thesis focused on model driven approaches for the design, development and automatic code generation of Search Based Applications.
 During my doctoral studies, I have been a visiting researcher at the [L3S Research Centre](http://www.l3s.de) (Hannover, Germany, 2007), and at FAST Search & Transfer – now Microsoft Development Centre Norway (Oslo, Norway, 2008).

 Between _2015_ and _2020_ I served in the EEMCS Computer Science and Embedded Systems Board of Examiners, and in the EEMCS Faculty Board of Examiners.